Accreditation

 Our HLC and program accreditations demonstrate that a Hope College degree meets the highest standards.
 Each accrediting body monitors and periodically reviews the college and our programs to ensure we continue meeting their standards.

-Additional information from the HLC regarding Hope’s institutional accreditation can be found through the Mark of Affiliation.
+Hope’s accreditation was most recently reaffirmed by the HLC in 2024 following a successful 2023 comprehensive evaluation and site visit.
+Our next comprehensive evaluation will take place in the 2033–34 academic year.
+Information from the HLC regarding Hope’s institutional accreditation can be found through the Mark of Affiliation.
 For more information about Hope College program accreditations and approvals, contact the Provost’s Office.

 Higher Learning Commission